univention/ucsschool-id-connector/docs/admin.rst

 These are the keys in the configuration:

 - *name* identifies a specific receiving system.
-It is a freeform string.
+It is a free-form string.
 Adapt to your needs - and remember it, we need it in the next step.
 - *username* and *password* are the credentials that are needed on the receiving system.
 Use the :ref:`credentials you created when configuring the receiving system <kelvin_credentials>`.